 Tardiness or Other Unexcused Absences

-If an employee is participating in Flextime and arrives later than the normally scheduled arrival time, that employee should make up this time outside of the regularly scheduled lunch period or use some type of leave to record the absence.
+If an employee is participating in AWA and arrives later than the normally scheduled arrival time, that employee should make up this time outside of the regularly scheduled lunch period or use some type of leave to record the absence.
 This policy is not meant to condone tardiness and employees are accountable for the amount of time they are late.

-The department may permit occasional adjustments to work schedules within the work week as long as 40 hours are worked within that week.
-Adjusted hours may not be carried over into another work week.
+The department may permit occasional adjustments to work schedules within the work week as long as 40 hours are worked within that Work Week.
+Adjusted hours may not be carried over into another Work Week.
 This practice ensures that the adjusted hours do not fall into the category of overtime or compensatory time earned.

 Each employee, upon entering an Alternative Work Schedule program, will acknowledge in writing that they understand the responsibilities involved.